Caring for Your Air Plants

 Air Circulation

-Following each watering, Tillandsias should be given enough light and air circulation to dry in 3 hours or less.
-Do not keep plants constantly wet or moist.
+Following each watering, Tillandsia should be given enough light and air circulation to dry in three hours or less.
+Do not keep plants constantly wet or moist!
 Do not allow them to dry too quickly though.
 1-3 hours is optimum.
 Also if the air is hot, a breeze acts to cool the plant and keep it from becoming overheated.

 Tillandsia Harrisii Air Plant in a White Ceramic Geometric Container on a Windowsill